RickHPotter/finance.rb/README.md

   - ✅ The table should include the fields: [id, timestamps, is_payer as boolean, price as decimal, status (pending, finished)].
   - ✅ Remove entity_id from (Card/Money)Transaction.
-  - ✅ When a entity_transaction is not a payer:
+  - ✅ When an entity_transaction is not a payer:
     - 1 ✅ The entity_transaction should have `is_payer: false, status = 'finished'`,
            amount_to_be_returned and amount_returned should be 0.00.
 - Extra:
-  - ✅ APP: Enabled YJIT by with an initialiser.
+  - ✅ APP: Enabled YJIT with an initialiser.
   - ✅ APP: Added Confirmable in Devise.
   - ✅ APP: Added SimpleCov for tracking test coverage.
   - ✅ APP: Added Guard-Rspec for safer development.